Disclosure: this article contains affiliate links. If you buy through them, AliCoinsDeals may earn a commission at no extra cost to you.

 The shipping method you select at checkout is the next big lever.
 Faster services move parcels by air and prioritise handling, while economy services consolidate shipments and travel partly by sea or ground.
 You usually trade speed for cost, and you choose that balance yourself before you pay.

 Then comes customs clearance.
-Every international parcel passes through your country’s customs authority, and that step can add anywhere from a day to several weeks depending on local processing, random inspections, and whether duties are owed.
-AliExpress can’t control your border, so this stage is the least predictable part of the journey.
-Worth noting: customs delays and import fees are set by your local authorities, and we cover how those charges work in our AliExpress import tax guide.
+Every international parcel passes through your country’s customs authority.
+That step can add a day or several weeks, depending on local processing, random inspections, and whether duties are owed.
+AliExpress can’t control your border, so this is the least predictable part of the journey.
+Your local authorities set both the delays and the fees, and we cover those charges in our AliExpress import tax guide.

 Finally, seasonal demand matters more than most shoppers expect.
 During the platform’s biggest sales, such as the 11.11 and Anniversary events, warehouses process a massive backlog and carriers run at capacity, so even fast methods slow down.
 If you need an item by a specific date, the sale period is the riskiest time to order it.